freenas/freenas-docs/userguide/storage.rst

    that the display narrows its search to matching results.

-After a pool or dataset is created, it is listed by mount point name in
-:menuselection:`Storage --> Pools`.
-Clicking the :guilabel:`Change Permissions` icon for a specific pool or dataset displays the screen shown in :numref:`Figure %s <storage_permissions_fig>`.
+To set the permissions on a pool or dataset, select its entry in :menuselection:`Storage --> Pools`, click its 3-dot icon, and select :guilabel:`Edit Permissions`.
+This displays the screen shown in :numref:`Figure %s <storage_permissions_fig>`.
-:numref:`Table %s <storage_permissions_tab>`
-lists the options in this screen.
+:numref:`Table %s <storage_permissions_tab>` lists the options in this screen.

 .. _storage_permissions_fig: